seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 [135.31244183762126,-1.1731109652985907,165.67652822599732,13.445432925389298]
 ```

 This will output an array with the extent of the EEZ.
+This is just one of multiple possible methods to get this extent.
+You are welcome to use the method that works best for you.

 Now run the genRandomPolygon script with this extent.
-The following commands will create a Sketch polygon, and then a SketchCollection containing 10 Sketch polygons.
+The following examples will create a Sketch polygon, and then a SketchCollection containing 10 Sketch polygons.

 ```bash
 npx tsx scripts/genRandomPolygon.ts --outDir examples/sketches --filename sketch1.json --bbox "[135.31244183762126,-1.1731109652985907,165.67652822599732,13.445432925389298]" --bboxShrinkFactor 5 --sketch